 2007: Han, Roman Technology c.
 100 BCE—c.
 200 CE

-Document 5 is written by a Roman official, and is critical towards craftsmen.
+Document 5 is written by a Roman official, (no need to identify occupation of doc’s author.
+It’s already given in the ‘source line’ information) and is critical towards craftsmen. (true & accurate, but this is really just a summarization of the doc.
+If you eliminated this sentence and changed just a few words in the next sentence, could you earn as many points with few words?)
 Because the author is from the upper class, he might not value lower class workers and that could influence his perspective of the value of their labor.
+Yes, good POV.
+Now, choose the most obvious flagrant example of the author’s “not valuing lower class workers,” and cite that HERE in this sentence to earn “Evidence” credit along with POV credit.

+Cicero’s derision of “vulgar” craftsmen as offering only “labor” but not true “skill” might well be an effect of his upper-class upbringing .

+Score-able points = #2 Addresses & Understands Doc #5

+#3 Evidence, Doc #5, “vulgar,” “labor” and “skill”

+#5 POV, origin, authority, and purpose

 2004: Spread of Buddhism in China to 5th century BCE--9th century CE

-Han Yu, a confusion scholar, looked at Buddhism with disdain, an ‘evil act’ that needed to be rooted out.
+Han Yu, a confusion scholar, (your Reader already knows the occupation of every author of every document.
+The next sentence offering an interpretation of the doc based on the fact that Han Yu was a scholar is GREAT, but simply reminding the Reader that Han Yu “is” a scholar is a waste of your time/effort.) looked at Buddhism with disdain, an ‘evil act’ that needed to be “rooted out.” (any “special words” quoted directly from a doc should be in quotation marks, not because they “have to be,” but because it makes it easy/obvious to the Reader that you’re “using Evidence” to support your Thesis.)
 Since he was a Confucian scholar, it is likely that he perceived his own religion to be superior and most correct, and therefore might have prejudice against other religions, in this case Buddhism.

-Emperor Wu, leader of the Dynasty, was concerned about Buddhism in China, noting that it interfered with workers.
-As a nation’s economy is based on work, the leader of that nation would not want income to be threatened, so he would not want Buddhism to spread.
+Emperor Wu, leader of the Dynasty, was concerned about Buddhism in China, (basuc summarization of the doc.
+Correct summarization, but … 12 words spent to address & understand a doc is a lot of effort for very little “score-able points.”) noting that it interfered with workers.
+As a nation’s economy is based on work, the leader of that nation would not want income to be threatened, (true, but WHY would a “leader not want income to be threatened?”
+Doesn’t EVERYbody want more money?
+Why would a leader be special?
+WHY would Buddhism spreading harm Wu’s income?
+Cite the specific words in the doc to support this statement.) so he would not want Buddhism to spread.

+Because Emperor Wu’s power & prestige depended on sufficient income, he opposed Buddhism as “pilfering” the strength of peasants, causing many to contribute nothing to the public good, but instead ‘waiting to be fed & clothed.’
+Ultimately, Wu’s goal was to completely “eradicate” Buddhism.

 2003: Analyze the main features, including cause and consequences, of the system of indentured servitude that developed as part of the global economic changes in the nineteenth and twentieth centuries.